-2.2.1.
+2.2.2.1.
 Services Summary

 On the left side of the screen is the Services summary.
-You can use this section to get an overall view of the status of your services.
-In the image above [3], notice that HDFS, MapReduce, and Oozie have green dots next to them but that HBase and ZooKeeper have red dots.
+Use this section to get an overall view of the status of your services.
+In the image above [8], notice that HDFS, MapReduce, and Oozie have green dots next to them but that HBase and ZooKeeper have red dots.
 The dot colors give you a quick overview of the service's status.